In search of the cheetah from Zimbabwe

 Participative science is defined as the voluntary participation of the general public (scientific citizens) in research projects under the direction of scientists.
 Regarding research on cheetahs, participative science mainly consists of retrieving reports or photographs from tourists, safari guides, rangers, etc. This approach is an effective and economical way to collect data for monitoring on the long-term and large-scale populations.
 In addition, it is also an important tool for awareness and education.

 Since 2012, the Cheetah Conservation Project in Zimbabwe (CCPZ) has involved volunteer scientific citizens in collecting cheetah photos and observations.
-CCPZ mobilizes citizens through the provision of observation cards at the entrance to parks, posters, stickers, flyers, posts on social networks, a website on which observations can be declared, as well as publications in the media.
+CCPZ mobilizes citizens through the provision of observation cards at the entrance to parks, posters, stickers, flyers, posts on social networks, a website on which observations can be declared, as well as media publishing.
 Each year about 300 observations are sent to the CCPZ and more than 1000 photos.
-The unique distribution of stains on cheetahs makes it a real identity card, which allows to identify them on the photos.
+Each cheetah has different spots with a unique pattern, which is why photographs are so important and help us to identify each animal.
 Currently, CCPZ has identified 104 cheetahs in its database.

-The observations and photos allow to study the cheetah population in Zimbabwe and provide information on demographics and behaviors, which can be used to assess population size and health.
+These photos and observations are of great assistance in our research of the cheetah population in Zimbabwe and provide information on demographics and behaviors, which can be used to assess population size and health.
 The information collected also provides information on local, national and international distribution maps of the species and its movements.

 HISA is therefore helping CCPZ to finance the maintenance of this monitoring program via participatory sciences for 2016 and 2017.